KadeLehman/inputvalidator/README.md

 - ,,,epic
 - a

+### Assumptions

+I assume that the user will enter the name as they intend.
+If they make a mistake and the name is accepted, then the user can simply view the database to check their typo or undesired name.

 ### Strengths

 As shown above, my name-regex accounts for several name formats, and it can detect dubious inputs easily.